-How long does it take to ship my order?
+How long does it take to ship my order (without COVID delays)?

-Most retail orders are dispatched same day or next business day.
+Most website orders are dispatched same day or next business day.

 International Transit Times: Allow approximately 10-20 business days for international orders to most countries.
-International post is trackable and you should get an email with a tracking number when we have completed your order - check your junk folder too.
+International post is trackable and you should get an email with a tracking number when we have completed your order - check your junk folder if you can't see it in your inbox.
 Check your import restrictions before purchase - Tinderbox is not responsible for customs charges or import restrictions at the receiver's end.

 Do you have a free delivery threshold?